xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 + **Secure Databases**: A sorted map can be used to build databases that protect the privacy of user queries.
 This is especially relevant for sensitive data such as medical records, financial information, and personal communication logs.
 + **Private Contact Discovery**: Similar to the use case implemented by Signal, ENIGMAP can help in securely finding mutual contacts without revealing the contact list to the server.
 + **Cloud Computing**: With the increasing reliance on cloud services, ensuring data privacy and security is paramount.
 ENIGMAP allows users to securely store and query data on untrusted cloud servers while maintaining the confidentiality of their access patterns.
 In this setting the external memory is no longer RAM or Disk, but the remote cloud server itself.
++ **Multi-party computations**: Oblivious algorithms are directly used in MPC: every garbled circuit is an oblivious algorith, ORAM is used as a black-box in several MPC frameworks, ...
+A fast oblivious map is powerfull additional primitive.

 While ENIGMAP presents significant advancements, it also comes with certain limitations to address in future work: